You are here:

 Question 20:

-The final briefing of Jim Speight and George Speight, as you have said, will take place at the SVT office 19 May at 6 pm was nresent
+The final briefing of Jim Speight and George Speight, as you have said, will take place at the SVT office 19 May at 6 pm.
+Who was

 And your answer was: